cynthiablack/Borealis-Boardshop/README.md

 Task E:
 - Changes to BootStrapData.java
-  - Lines 19-24: delete empty comment lines
-  - Line 36: add if statement to check whether database is populated & add inventory only if no data currently exists
+  - Line 36: add if statement to check whether part repository is populated & add inventory if no data currently exists
   - Line 37: move OutsourcedPart thePart = null; to beginning of outsourced part inventory
-  - Lines 39 - 101: input data for outsourced parts
+  - Lines 39-117: input data for outsourced parts
+  - Line 127: add if statement to check whether product repository is populated & add inventory if no data currently exists
-  - Lines 110 - 123: input data for products
+  - Lines 128-141: input data for products
 - Changes to MainScreenController.java
   - Line 5: import PartRepository
   - Line 6: import ProductRepository